 Jessie Atkins and daughter Acashia, 10, play with Stage, 6.
 “Every time someone reaches in their pocket and makes a donation to Children’s, it’s a giftthey’re giving to our family, to our son and to society,” says Atkins.

 Jessie Atkins suspected somethingwasn’t right when she heard herson’s cries in the delivery room.

-he was fine, but I knew in my heartsomething was going on.”
+“The nurses and doctors told mehe was fine, but I knew in my heartsomething was going on.”

 Her intuition was spot on.

 Though friends and neighborsinitially passed off concerning symptomslike poor weight gain, excessive sleep and screaming until blue in the face as colic, Stage was soon diagnosed ashaving seizures.
 At the age of 3 weeks,he was having up to 15 a day.